-As stated previously, the City and the school district are discussing an agreement that if a new Westwood View school facility were built at the Entercom site, the City would have the option to purchase the site. several opportunities have been identified for this site.
+As stated previously, the City and the school district discussed are discussing an agreement that if a new Westwood View school facility were built at the Entercom site, the City would have the option to purchase the site.
+If that was the case, several opportunities have been identified for this site.
 Combined with the adjacent Joe D. Dennis Park and 5050 Rainbow site, this area has a lot of potential.
 Previous discussions with the public indicated that the addition of single-family homes and a large park space are favorable types of development.
 It's important to note that the decision to move or not to move the school is in the hands of the school district.